elebarone/lab04/README.md

 2. Use professional-grade integrated development environments (IDEs), command-line tools, and version control systems to compose, edit, and deploy well-structured, web-ready documents and industry-standard documentation tools.

 ## Introduction
-This lab assignment focuses on creating a comprehensive user manual for JIRA, enhancing your technical writing skills by applying them to a widely used project management and issue tracking software by Atlassian.
+This lab assignment focuses on creating a comprehensive user manual for Dillinger, enhancing your technical writing skills by applying them to an online Markdown editor.

 ### Objective
-Develop a user manual that clearly describes the functionalities of JIRA, addressing both new and experienced users.
-Explore aspects of the software including project setup, issue tracking, workflow customization, and agile methodologies.
+Develop a user manual that clearly describes the functionalities of Dillinger.io, addressing both new and experienced users.
+Explore aspects of the software including creating and editing Markdown files, exporting documents, integrating with cloud storage services, and utilizing advanced features.

 ### Importance of the Assignment
 This project allows you to translate complex software operations into clear, actionable instructions, enhancing your technical communication skills.